blahosyl/enlightened-publishing/README.md

 ##### Current stage

-Due to some deliverables not being completed by the release date of the 1st version of the website (14th
+Due to some deliverables not being completed by the release date of the 1st version of the website (14th of March 2024), the list of goals was modified as follows (~~not included in release~~, *new goal*):

-- to create an online presence specifically for this workshop
+- create an online presence specifically for this workshop
 - add subscribers to his email list
 - *have potential customers book a meeing with the client*
 - have universities commission him for the workshop
 - ~~direct users to Substack~~
 - *direct users to the client's blog on Open Access Publishing*
+- *direct users to the client's social media accounts (Twitter/X, LinkedIn*
 - ~~have users download the client's ebook on Academic Publishing~~
 - ~~direct users to the client's blog on Gender Bias~~